Devices Centre of Excellence

 Some medicines cannot be delivered orally (in a pill).
 When a medicine cannot be delivered using a pill an alternative delivery mechanism is required, such as an injector pen to deliver the medicine through your skin.

-The team at DCoE work with an array of external partners to design the best possible devices for patients, managing the development from concept through to transfer to manufacture.
+The team at DCoE work with an array of external partners to design the best possible devices for patients, managing the development from concept through to transfer and finally, to manufacture.
 Specific skill areas include device design, human factors engineering, risk analysis, industrialisation, validation and regulatory design control.

 The medicines delivery devices developed by DCoE are initially used in clinical trials, to assess the combined effect of the medicine and the delivery device in patients.
 Following successful trials, the medicine delivery device and medicine will be developed through to commercial supply to the patient.